 ARTICLE II – PURPOSE

-SWAN is an organization of Member Libraries participating in an Integrated Library System (“ILS”) which is dedicated to improving services for Member Libraries by sharing resources, technology, and a planned process of individual and collective growth.
+SWAN is an organization of Member Libraries (“Members,” “Membership”) participating in an Integrated Library System (“ILS”) which is dedicated to improving services for Member Libraries by sharing resources, technology, and a planned process of individual and collective growth.

 ARTICLE III – SWAN BOARD

 SECTION 1.
 GENERAL POWERS.
 To the extent not otherwise expressly provided in these Bylaws, the affairs of SWAN shall be managed by the SWAN Board.
 In addition, the Board has the powers set forth in the Intergovernmental Agreement Establishing SWAN and Authorizing Membership.
-Board members shall communicate regularly with their Members, attend and direct meetings of their Members, and solicit input from their Members.
+Board members attend and direct meetings of their Members, solicit input from their Members, and are communication conduits for their Members.
 SWAN shall not have or exercise any power which is not granted to a public library or public library district pursuant to Illinois law.

 SECTION 2.
 MEMBERSHIP OF BOARD.

-The SWAN Administrators’ Board (hereinafter “Board”) consists of seven administrators from Members elected by the Members.
+The SWAN Administrators’ Board (hereinafter “Board”) consists of seven administrators (i.e. directors, executives) from Members and elected by the Members.

+.

 SECTION 3.
-INITIAL TERM - BOARD MEMBERS.
-The members of the SWAN Board elected by the Full Participants to the System Wide Automation Network Full Participation Agreement who hold office as of August 31, 2010 will continue to fill their terms of office.
-There shall be an election for the at-large Board member.
-Each member will have one vote for the at-large Board member, who shall serve until July 1, 2012.

-SECTION 4.
 TERMS OF OFFICE.
-Each Board member shall serve for a term of three years after the initial term outlined in Section 3 above.
+Each Board member shall serve for a term of three years.
 Board members may serve two consecutive terms, but must then be off the Board for one year before running again.
+Board seats run on a 2-2-3 election cycle.
+The newly-elected Board Member will begin his or her term effective July 1st, except in the case where there is an appointment to fill an open term.

-SECTION 5.
+SECTION 4.
 ELECTIONS.
-A nominating committee appointed by the Board President and consisting of at least one Board member and up to three administrators from the membership shall nominate at least one administrator for each open slot from the membership. .
-Candidates for Board member may also self-nominate with a Statement of Interest.
-Board members are elected at large by the Members.
+Candidates for the Board must currently hold a Director-level position at a Member Library.
+Board members are elected at large by Member Libraries.
+Candidates for Board member may self-nominate with a Statement of Interest.
 Names of candidates will be released during the first week of April.
-An electronic election will be held during the first two (2) weeks of May.
+An electronic election will be held during the first two (2) weeks of May, if a competitive number of nominees are received.
 The SWAN Executive Director will announce, following certification, the winner(s) of the open seats on the Board.
 In the event of a tie for a single seat, the Board President will call for a runoff election to be held electronically through the final day of May.
 The SWAN Executive Director will announce the winner of the runoff election on the first workday of June.

-SECTION 6.
+SECTION 5.
 MEETINGS.
 The Board shall establish a schedule of regular meetings as it deems appropriate, except that the Board shall meet not less than eight (8) times per calendar year.
 Meetings of the Board will be held customarily at SWAN Headquarters or a Member Library, but under special circumstances they may be held elsewhere with prior approval of the Board.

-Robert’s Rules of Order shall be applicable to the conduct and business of such meetings on all matters not covered by these Bylaws.
-Meetings shall be noticed, held and otherwise conducted in conformance with the Illinois Open Meetings Act.
+Meetings shall be noticed, held and otherwise conducted in conformance with the Illinois Open Meetings Act and general Parlimentary Procedure.
 Each July, the annual schedule of meetings will be posted and distributed to Members.
 Meetings may be canceled or rescheduled by agreement of Board members and Members shall be notified at least two (2) days in advance by electronic communication.